The following essay was written in 2011.

 Liberal parties are in a difficult position throughout Europe.
 With the exception of a few countries, such as the Netherlands or Poland, the Liberals are only an insignificant political force.
 Often liberal parties are not even represented in parliament.
 In Germany, the FDP achieved a record result of around 15 percent in the last Bundestag elections - apparently the mood was good at the time, because in the current polls it again crawls at a meager three to five percent.
 As a liberal-minded person, I ask myself the question: What is the reason why the parties whose ideologies are closest to my own ideas are so unpopular?
 Is it supply or demand?

 Supply in this sense is to be understood as follows: The party offers a particular programme, but this seems to convince only a few potential voters.
 It may be that there is more interest in liberal politics than the survey results for liberal parties suggest, but it is the parties themselves who are to blame for their weak performance because they set the wrong priorities.
-The Austrian Liberal Forum party is a good example of this: If in the first elections after the founding of the party it was still possible to take away a relatively large number of Conservatives from the Conservative, and the party got at least between five and ten percent of the votes (enough to enter parliament), the party ruined itself by doing nothing effective against being increasingly perceived by the public as a party of homosexuals and drug users with little or no economic competence.
+The Austrian Liberal Forum party is a good example of this: If in the first elections after the founding of the party it was still possible to take away a relatively large number of votes from the Conservatives, and the party got at least between five and ten percent of the votes (enough to enter parliament), the party ruined itself by doing nothing effective against being increasingly perceived by the public as a party of homosexuals and drug users with little or no economic competence.

 On the other hand, the demand for genuine liberal policies could also be lower than liberals would like to see.
 In other words, the free development of the personality and more room for manoeuvre to achieve the personal goals of every citizen are probably not in the interest of most citizens at all.
 Could it be that the majority of the population of Austria is simply illiberal?